 The best place to buy coins depends upon what coins you collect and how you collect them.
 Some people started collecting coins by finding something interesting in their pocket change.
 Other people start collecting coins because they inherited a coin collection.
 There are also folks who are introduced to coin collecting from a friend or relative.
 Regardless of how you start your coin collecting journey, someday you will need to purchase coins to complete your collection.

 Just about every coin collector dreams about making a small fortune when they sell their coin collection.
 Education and careful planning will help you achieve this goal.
 However, people looking to make a quick buck are usually disappointed.
-Therefore, collect what you like, and you will enjoy the hobby of coin collecting for the rest of your life.
+You will have better luck being a day trader on the New York Stock Exchange than trying to flip coins to make a quick dollar.
+Therefore, collect what you like, and you will enjoy the hobby of coin collecting for the rest of your life regardless of the amount of profit you make when it comes time to sell your coin collection.

-You can purchase coins from anywhere, but be cautious.
+You can purchase coins from anywhere and from anybody, but be cautious.
 In the quest for finding a bargain, you may actually overpay for coin or get ripped off.
 Take your time and avoid making common coin collecting mistakes.
 Regardless of the time and effort, you put into researching your purchases; every coin collector has made a mistake or two when purchasing a coin.
-The wise coin collector will learn from his or her mistakes and use that knowledge to build a better collection.
+The wise coin collector will learn from his or her mistakes and use that knowledge to build a better collection that will be more valuable in the long run.

 New Coin Collectors